Aligning ASM Disks on Linux

 This way, the disk is aligned.
 When it is aligned at least on 1MB, then the ASM files will be also aligned at the 1MB boundary.

 This alignment also applies to ext3 file systems.
 This file system takes it a step further, allowing you to provide the array stride as a parameter during creation, optimizing writing performance (I have not tested this).
 Look in the man pages for more information.

-18 comments on “Aligning ASM Disks on Linux”
+18 Responses to “Aligning ASM Disks on Linux”

 Leave a Reply